adv68/GVSU-CIS350-Team_Stonks/docs/proposal-template.md

 Use Java to create a terminal process that runs on startup.
 Process has three background threads:
 * First thread will monitor database for configuration changes and updates the app accordingly
 * Second thread will monitor [Yahoo Finance using a 3rd party API](https://financequotes-api.com/) to get stock data for chosen tickers
-* Third thread will run Python scripts to manage screen
+* Third thread will ~~run Python scripts~~ use [nCurses](https://webfolderio.github.io/curses4j/) to manage screen

 ## Screen Display Controller

-Use Python libraries to control LED screen.
-Most LED displays we have seen have python libraries that are distributed with them so this seems to be the easiest route to follow to manage the screen.
+~~Use Python libraries to control LED screen.
+Most LED displays we have seen have python libraries that are distributed with them so this seems to be the easiest route to follow to manage the screen.~~ Use nCurses with the Java wrapper curses4j to output data to the terminal. nCurses allows to make an ASCII-based gui of a sort within the terminal, allowing us to still run a lightweight GUI-less OS on the pi.

 # Estimated Timeline